Programmatic Advertising 101: Retargeting

 What’s retargeting and why is it so crucial?
 It allows marketers to capture data on users who visit their websites – and then continue to target and follow them as they visit other sites.

 These users and the audience data that’s gathered on them is quite valuable from a marketing perspective for a few reasons.
-Because they’ve already demonstrated interest in your site, they become a first-party audience or part of a retargeting list.
-You’re then able to create customized campaigns that is both tailored to those users and only visible to them.
+Because they’ve already demonstrated interest in your site, they become a first-party audience, and consequently part of a retargeting list.
+You’re then able to create customized campaigns that are tailored to those users and only visible to them.

 So, how are users captured?